-The 2018 Honda Ridgeline offers decent fuel economy but it’s no better than most rivals and it offers no diesel or hybrid option.
+The 2018 Honda Ridgeline offers decent fuel economy, but it’s no better than most rivals and it offers no diesel or hybrid option.

-The 2018 Honda Ridgeline is average among mid-size trucks, and it actually isn’t much higher than some full-size pickups.
+The 2018 Honda Ridgeline is average among mid-size trucks, and it actually isn’t much more efficient than some full-size pickups.
 When ordered with front-wheel drive, the Ridgeline is EPA-rated at 19 mpg city, 26 highway, 22 combined.
 That qualifies it for a 6 on our ratings scale.
 (Read more about how we rate cars.)

 Add all-wheel drive, and the Ridgeline’s ratings fall slightly to 18/25/21 mpg.